-Yes No Can on-line application fee be waived for applicants with financial need?
-X

-C14 Application closing date

 Yes No

+Can on-line application fee be

+waived for applicants with financial X

+need?

+Application closing date

+Yes No

-Does your institution have an application closing date?
+Does your institution have an

+application closing date?
 X

-Application closing date (fall): January 1
+Application closing date (fall): 1/1

-Priority date: n/a
+Priority date:

-C15 Yes No

-Are first-time, first-year students accepted for terms other than the V
+Yes No Are first-time, first-year students accepted for terms other than the fall? Х

-fall? Х

-C16 Notification to applicants of admission decision sent (fill in one only)
+Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning (date):
+On a rolling basis beginning (date): By (date): 1-Apr

-By (date): April 1

-Other: •
+Other:

-C17 Reply policy for admitted applicants (fill in one only)
+Reply policy for admitted applican ts (fill in one only)

-Must reply by (date): May 1
+Must reply by (date): 5/1 ٦

-No set date:
+No set date: 3/1 †

-Must reply by May 1 or within
+Must reply by May 1 or within =

+1

 weeks if notified thereafter

-Other:
+Other:]

-Deadline for housing deposit (MMDD): n/a
+Deadling for housing denosit (NANA) DD).
+7

-Deadline for housing deposit (MMDD): Amount of housing deposit: n/a n/a
+Deadline for housing deposit (MM/ DD).
+4

-• . ,

-Amount of housing deposit: n/a

-Amount of housing deposit: Refundable if student does not enroll? n/a n/a
+Amount of housing deposit: Refundable if student does not enro ~IIO

+OII!
+4

+Yes, in full 4

+Yes, in part 4

+No

+Defermed advisates

-C18 Deferred admission
+Deferred admission Yes No

+Doos your institution allow student s to nostnone enroll mont after res INU

-Yes No Does your institution allow students to postpone enrollment after admission?
-X If ves. maximum period of postponement: 1 vear
+Does your institution allow student admission? s to postpone enroii ment arter X

+If yes, maximum period of postpone ement: 1 year

-C19 Early admission of high school students
+Early admission of high school stud lents Yes No

+Doos your institution allow high sch and students to enr all as full time first res INU

-Yes No Does your institution allow high school students to enroll as full-time, first- time, first-year (freshman) students one year or more before high school Χ graduation?
+Does your institution allow high sch

+time, first-year (freshman) students one year or more b efore high school Х
-C20 Common Application

-Yes No Will you accept the Common Application distributed by the National Y Association of Secondary School Principals if submitted? Λ If "yes," are supplemental forms required?
-Is your college a member of the Common Application Group?
-X
+graduation?

+6.000 // ··· · · · · · · · · · · · · · · · · 205 2007

+Common Application Question removed from CDS.
+(Initiated during 20 006-2007 cycle)

-Early Decision and Early Action Plans
+Early Decision and Early Action Pla ns

-C21 Early Decision
+Early Decision ı

+Yes No

+Does your institution offer an early •

+permits students to apply and be no

+advance of the regular notification X

+to attending if accepted) for first-tir me, first-year (freshr man) applicants for

+fall enrollment?

+If "yes," please complete the follow -

+First or only early decision plan clos sing date 11/1

+First or only early decision plan not ification date 12/15

+Other early decision plan closing da

+Other early decision plan notification on date

+For the Fall 2013 entering class:

+Number of early decision application ns received by your institution 3015

+Number of applicants admitted und der early decision pla an 560

+Please provide significant details

+We ask that you do not submit an application to anotl ner Early Decision pl an, or a single-choic e Early Action plan.

+If you are admitted under our Early

+- 2

+Early action

+Yes No

-Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? Х
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х

 If "yes," please complete the following:

-First or only early decision plan closing date November 1 First or only early decision plan notification date December 15 Other early decision plan closing date n/a Other early decision plan notification date n/a E 4 E 11 000E 4 1 1

-For the Fall 2005 entering class:
+Early action closing date

 Early action notification date

-Number of early decision applications received by your institution 2,046 Number of applicants admitted under early decision plan 571

-C21 Please provide significant details about your early decision plan: ED candidates may not apply to EA plans or other ED plans.

-C22 Early action

-Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х

-If "yes," please complete the following:

-Farly action closing date